farjanul/fastapi-example-with-jwt-docker-postgresql/README.md

 ## Installation

 You can easily set up the project by following the steps below.
-In that case, `Docker` and `Docker Compose` are required if `run with docker`.
+In that case, `Docker` and `Docker Compose` are required.

 1. Clone the repo
    ```sh